Erca94/HandMadeDistributedFileSystem/README.md

 - the "root" user: the admin user, who can execute every command;
 - the "user" user: the default user.

-Also two folder will be created, the first one is the root folder "/" and second one is the home directory for the user "user".
+Also two folder will be created, the first one is the root directory "/" and second one is the home directory "/user" for the user "user".
 Each time a new user will be added to the system, a home directory for the new user will be created.